jbcodeforce/yarfba/docs/coding/cloudFormation.md

 1. Select a template
 1. Prepare any required items for the stack, considering input parameters for example.
-1. Create the stack, using CloudFormation console, or AWS [cloudformation CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/index.html#cli-aws-cloudformation) like
+1. Create the stack, using CloudFormation console, or AWS [CloudFormation CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/index.html#cli-aws-cloudformation) like

     ```sh
-    aws cloudformation create-stack --stack-name myteststack --template-body file://sampletemplate.json --parameters ParameterKey=KeyPairName,ParameterValue=TestKey
+    aws cloudformation create-stack --stack-name myteststack --template-body file://sampletemplate.yaml --parameters ParameterKey=KeyPairName,ParameterValue=TestKey
     ```

 1. Monitor the stack creation progress
 1. Use the stack resources
 1. Clean up.

 Once stack is created, `Change Sets` may be applied to update the running resources.
 It is like a summary of the proposed changes.
-There is also the `Drift` detection feature to identify configuration changes between live resources and template.
+There is also the [`Drift` detection](#drift) feature to identify configuration changes between live resources and template.
 It is possible to use a CloudFormation public registry, with 3nd party resources published in APN.

 Pay for what the resources use.

 ## Get started